-FAQ – Frequently Asked Questions about Immigration in Miami
+FAQ – Frequently Asked Questions about Immigration to Miami

-Here are a few of the most frequently asked questions about immigration in Miami we come across from our clients.
+Here are a few of the most frequently asked questions about immigration to Miami we come across from our clients.

 1. What is a visa?

 A visa is a photo i.d. granted outside of the U.S. borders that enables you to enter the U.S. on a temporary or permanent basis.
-There are to main kinds of visas:
+There are two main kinds of visas:

 If you apply from inside the U.S., you might be granted a non-immigrant status, not a visa.
 Only a visa allows you to enter the U.S. For example, if you wanted to travel outside the U.S. with a valid status, you would have to reapply for a visa in order to enter into the country again.

 2. Is it possible to bring my family in the U.S.?

 It is one of the most frequently asked questions about immigration in Miami.
 The answer is yes, most commonly by making a family-based petition.
 This generally requires having a U.S. citizen or permanent resident relative who would be the petitioner in the case.
 Depending on who the relative and what the relationship is, the process might be shorter or longer.